jorishr/notes-on-backend/databases/mongoDb/mongoose.md

 ## Service classes
 The functionality related to each model can be grouped into a Model class.
 Create a folder for services and instantiate each Model class in the index file.

 This may seem redundant for smaller projects but it keeps the database queries out of the route/controller functions.
-That we you have a better code structure that better ressembles the single responsability principle.
+That we you have a better code structure that better resembles the single responsibility principle.

 For examples see:
 - [The boring but common server architecture](https://github.com/fChristenson/The-boring-server-architecture)